How to Use Claude AI for Your Small Business: The Complete Guide

 How much does Claude cost?

-$20/month for the Pro plan, which includes every feature covered in this guide.
+$20/month for the Pro plan — or $17/month billed annually — which includes every feature covered in this guide.
 There is a free tier that includes Projects (up to five), basic Connectors, Skills, and file creation — but not Cowork or Scheduled Tasks.
 The Team plan at $25/user/month adds shared projects and higher limits.

 Can Claude connect to my business apps?

-Yes.
-Connectors give Claude direct access to Gmail, Google Calendar, Google Drive, Notion, Slack, and dozens more.
-Set them up from the search and tools menu in any chat.
-See the Connectors section for the full setup steps.
+Yes — Connectors give Claude direct access to Gmail, Google Calendar, Google Drive, Notion, Slack, and dozens more.
+Set them up from the search and tools menu in any chat; the Connectors section has the full setup steps.

 How is Claude different from ChatGPT for business use?